Jury awards $26M in damages for Unite the Right violence

 After a nearly monthlong civil trial, the jury in U.S. District Court deadlocked on two key claims but found the white nationalists liable on four other claims in the lawsuit filed by nine people who suffered physical or emotional injuries during the two days of demonstrations.

 Attorney Roberta Kaplan said the plaintiffs' lawyers plan to refile the suit so a new jury can decide the two deadlocked claims.
-She called the amount of damages awarded from the others counts “eye opening”
+She called the amount of damages awarded from the other counts “eye opening.”

 "That sends a loud message,” Kaplan said.